|direction Alexia Sarantopoulou

 In 2007 she founded the collective ERRANDS together with others architects and visual artists, that was shown in San Paolo Architecture Biennial, Athens Art Biennial, Istanbul Design Biennial, Gardentopia – Matera capitale della cultura 2019.
 She started working as an actress in 2010 with Motus.
 She is part of the theatre company Nova Melancholia since 2014.
 She lives and workes as an actress between Athens and Italy.

-Ondina Quadri is born in Fiesole (Italy).
+Ondina Quadri was born in Fiesole (Italy).
 She joins the film industry in 2013 with the movie Amori e Metamorfosi from the franco-israeli director Yanira Yariv (Locarno Festival 2014).
 She is the main actress in Carlo Lavagna’s Arianna (Venice Film Festival 2015), for which she wins the Globo d’oro as best actress, and in the movie Il Nido (Locarno Festival 2016).

 As a theatre performer she works with Motus, Nova Melancholia, Teatro Valdoca, Kokoschka Revival.
 In 2017-18 she designs and directs the show TakenForGranted with Paola Stella Minni and Konstantinos Rizos.
 In the field of visual arts, she collaborates with Ludovica Carbotta, Andreco.